Ensve/PG5602_H23_iOS_Programming-/README.md

 This primary view offers several functionalities:

 - Browse Recipes: Users can view all locally saved recipes which can be managed and organized.
-- Edit Recipes: Facilitates the creation of new recipes or editing of existing ones.
 - Archive Management: Allows users to swipe left on recipes to archive them, keeping the interface clean and organized.

 #### Søk (Search)